Shared Family Care (SFC)

 SFC is an innovative approach to helping families achieve permanency for their children and move toward self-sufficiency.
 Unlike traditional child welfare services, SFC involves the placement of a parent (usually the mother) and at least one young child in the homes of community members who mentor the families and help them to obtain the skills and resources they need to achieve these goals.
 The families are given comprehensive services to meet their needs and increase their social and life skills, as well as connect them to community supports for ongoing/future relationships.

-The overall mission of SFC is to protect children by offering services to parents and children together in a safe and supportive family setting.
-This setting helps either to preserve families or to facilitate the transition to other permanent arrangements.
+- Protect children by offering services to parents and children together in a safe and supportive family setting that helps either to preserve families or to facilitate the transition to other permanent arrangements

 Date Program Originally Loaded onto CEBC: July 2006